Our products

 L'Escala (Catalonia)

-L'Escala, on the Costa Brava, has an anchovy tradition of over 100 years, with Italian influence similar to Santoña's.
-L'Escala anchovies are excellent and have their own denomination.
-Although the bocarte usually comes from the Cantabrian Sea, the elaboration is Catalan.
+L'Escala, on the Costa Brava, has an anchovy tradition of over 100 years, with Italian influence similar to Santoña.
+L'Escala anchovies are excellent and have their own designation.
+Although the anchovy usually comes from the Cantabrian Sea, the production is Catalan.

 Asturias and Galicia

-Less of a canning tradition for anchovies, but there are quality artisanal producers gaining recognition.
+Less anchovy canning tradition, but there are quality artisanal producers gaining recognition.

 From sea to can: the production process

-1. Reception and classification: fresh bocarte arrives at the factory and is classified by size.
-Large pieces (8-10 cm+) go into premium ranges.
+1. Receiving and classification: Fresh anchovies arrive at the factory and are classified by size.
+Large pieces (8-10 cm+) go to premium ranges.

-2. Heading and evisceration: the head and entrails are removed, leaving the body clean.
+2. Heading and evisceration: The head and viscera are removed, leaving the body clean.

-3. Salting in barrels: alternating layers of anchovy and sea salt in plastic or wooden barrels.
+3. Salting in barrels: Alternate layers of anchovy and sea salt in plastic or wooden barrels.
 Pressed with weights.
 The salt initiates the curing.

-5. Washing: salt is removed, and the fish are washed in mild brine.
+5. Washing: Salt is removed, and the fish are washed in a mild brine.

-6. Manual filleting: "sobadoras" (expert filleters) separate the fillets from the central bone, remove the skin, and clean each piece.
-This is manual work that requires skill and speed.
+6. Manual filleting: "Sobadoras" (skilled workers) separate the fillets from the central bone, remove the skin, and clean each piece.
+It is manual labor requiring skill and speed.

-7. Packaging: fillets are neatly placed in cans or jars and covered with olive oil.
-They are vacuum sealed.
+7. Packaging: The fillets are neatly placed in cans or jars and covered with olive oil.
+They are vacuum-sealed.

 Signs of quality (and poor quality)